xirdev/docs-api/geo-endpoints.md

 |Asia| ss.xirsys.com| Singapore|
 |Australia| ms.xirsys.com| Melbourne|

 as demand grows more data centers will be added.
 Each of these data centers contains a Xirsys cluster.
+All of these endpoints are equivalent and host the entire Xirsys REST API.

 # Geo Service